OpenOffice.org: OpenOffice.org 2

-The OpenOffice.org 2 series attracted considerable press attention.
-A PC Pro review awarded it 6 stars out of 6 and stated: "Our pick of the low-cost office suites has had a much-needed overhaul, and now battles Microsoft in terms of features, not just price."
-Federal Computer Week listed OpenOffice.org as one of the "5 stars of open-source products", noting in particular the importance of OpenDocument.
-Computerworld reported that for large government departments, migration to OpenOffice.org 2.0 cost one tenth of the price of upgrading to Microsoft Office 2007.
+Version 2 received significant media attention.
+PC Pro gave it a perfect 6-star rating, noting that it now rivaled Microsoft Office in features.
+Federal Computer Week listed it among the "5 stars of open-source products," citing the importance of the ODF standard.
+Computerworld reported that migrating to OpenOffice.org 2.0 cost some large government agencies just a tenth of the price of upgrading to Microsoft Office 2007.